-Article 6.1 Comment procedure
+Article 6.1 Comments procedure

-i.
-Comments and complaints regarding open and/or closed questions of examinations shall be submitted by participants to the examiner within five (5) working days of the examination in order for them to be reviewed.
+Comments and complaints regarding open and/or closed questions of examinations shall be submitted by students to the examiner within five (5) working days of the examination in order for them to be reviewed.
+The comments procedure allows students to submit comments regarding written examinations with the aim of filtering out inaccuracies prior to the start of the grading process.
 Comments and complaints submitted after this period has expired may be considered at the discretion of the examiner.